brian-tex/brian-tex.github.io/procedures/docker/How to Make a Docker Image.md

 # Introduction
-"A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

-Container images become containers at runtime and in the case of Docker containers – images become containers when they run on Docker Engine."[^1]
+Docker container images exist in Docker Hub for many services.

 ## Using a Dockerfile
 - TBD